gitlabhq/omnibus-gitlab/doc/roles/README.md

   Enables Prometheus, Alertmanager, and Grafana.

-### Postgres Roles
+### PostgreSQL Roles

-Documentation on the usage of the Postgres Roles can be found in [Configuring Postgres HA](https://docs.gitlab.com/ee/administration/high_availability/database.html#configure-using-omnibus-for-high-availability)
+Documentation on the usage of the PostgreSQL Roles can be found in [Configuring PostgreSQL HA](https://docs.gitlab.com/ee/administration/high_availability/database.html#configure-using-omnibus-for-high-availability)

 - **postgres_role**